Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 You're worried about someone you care about.
 You've noticed changes in their eating habits and moods.
 You suspect they're struggling with an eating disorder, but you're unsure how to help.

 This article guides you through understanding eating disorders, recognising the signs, and approaching your loved one with empathy.
+It also clarifies your role as a caregiver.
+You are not responsible for fixing them, but you can play a crucial role in their recovery.
 Let's explore practical ways to support them on their journey towards recovery together.
 Remember, it's a process that requires patience and understanding from everyone involved.

 Key Takeaways